dicarlolab/ThreeDWorld/README.md

 ### Material Processing

-Make sure the python module "sklearn" is installed.
+Make sure the python module "sklearn" (version >= 0.18.1) is installed.
 Set the path of your python binary in MaterialProcessor.cs.
 After doing this, material parameter regression should work.

 # License